Fortunela/Fortunela/README.md

 # Welcome
-Cybersec and kinda a developer
+Cybersecurity and app developer for linux

 ## 🌐 Socials: